raballew/okd-the-hard-way/.github/CONTRIBUTING.md

 ### Step 6: Discuss and update

-You will probably get feedback or requests for changes to your Pull Request.
+You will probably get feedback or requests for changes to your pull request.
 This is a big part of the submission process so don't be disheartened!

 In general the relevant team members will review a pull request, ask for any changes, and get support from the larger team before merging a PR.
 If you are curious about the specifics, feel free to read through the specific process.

-To make changes to an existing Pull Request, make the changes to your branch.
+To make changes to an existing pull request, make the changes to your branch.
 When you push that branch to your fork, GitHub will automatically update the Pull Request.